Lossless SIMD Compression of LiDAR Range and Attribute Scan Sequences: EXPERIMENTS

 \subsection{Software and System}

 All code, including benchmarks, compatible datasets, implementations of competing codecs, and unit tests, are freely available\footnotemark[3].
 All codecs and benchmarks are implemented in python3.
-Performance critical code relies on python3 bindings to fast C/C++ libraries such as numpy, Zstd, SIMD-PFOR, zlib, lz4, etc. Benchmarks were performed on a laptop containing a recent 12th Gen Intel i7-1250U processor.
-Sufficient cooling and power minimize potential methodological problems with benchmarking on a laptop.
+Performance critical code relies on python3 bindings to fast C/C++ libraries such as numpy, Zstd, SIMD-PFOR, zlib, lz4, etc. Benchmarks were performed on a 12th Gen Intel i7-1250U CPU and a NVidia Jetson Xavier NX ARM CPU (Table \ref{tab:codec-speed}), both running at 1.9GHz.
 The benchmark process is pinned to CPU 0 (a performance core) and configured to use the performance CPU governor.
 Sensors used are summarized in Table \ref{tab:sensor-info}.